Itonama language: Morphology

 Itonama is a polysynthetic, head-marking, verb-initial language with an accusative alignment system along with an inverse subsystem in independent clauses, and straightforward accusative alignment in dependent clauses.

 Nominal morphology lacks case declension and adpositions and so is simpler than verbal morphology (which has body-part and location incorporation, directionals, evidentials, verbal classifiers, among others).

 Vocabulary

 Loukotka (1968) lists the following basic vocabulary items for Itonama.
+They are shown here alongside the forms cited in the Intercontinental Dictionary Series (IDS), which takes its data from Camp and Liccardi (1967).